Louis-Joseph Maurin

 Louis-Joseph Maurin (15 February 1859 – 16 November 1936) was a Roman Catholic Cardinal and Archbishop of Lyon.

 Biography

+He was born in La Ciotat to Dominique-François and Joséphine-Françoise Arnaud.
+He studied in Marseilles and Rome, and obtained a doctorate in theology and a licentiate in canon law.

 Maurin was ordained to the priesthood on 8 April 1882 in Rome.
 He did pastoral work in the diocese of Marseille from 1882 until 1911.
 On 1 September 1911 Pope Pius X appointed him Bishop of Grenoble, being consecrated by Pierre Andrieu in October of that year.

 He remained in Grenoble until Pope Benedict XV appointed him Archbishop of Lyon on 1 December 1916.
 Three days later he was created and proclaimed Cardinal-Priest of SS.
 Trinità al Monte Pincio.
 Cardinal Maurin voted in the conclave of 1922 that elected Pope Pius XI.

-He died in office on 16 November 1936.
+He died in office on 16 November 1936 and he is buried in the metropolitan cathedral of Lyon.